When we leave for work in the morning, the first thing most of us do is make sure the doors are securely locked.

 • Always verify the sender before providing personal or financial information.

-• Check for typos, grammatical errors, or slight variations in domain names (e.g., "faceb00k.com" instead of "facebook.com").
+• Many scam links include typos, grammatical errors, or slight variations in domain names (e.g., "faceb00k.com" instead of "facebook.com").

 4. Keep Your Software & Devices Updated

-• Install updates for your operating system, apps, and security software regularly.
+• Many cyber-attacks exploit outdated software with known vulnerabilities, so be sure to install updates for your operating system, apps, and security software regularly.

 • Public Wi-Fi networks are prime targets for hackers who can intercept your data.